glerner/gl-color-palette-generator/.github/issues/enhance-ai-input-ui.md

 ---

 **Description**
-Enhance the color palette generator UI to collect comprehensive business and design context for AI-driven color generation.
+Enhance the color palette generator UI to collect comprehensive business and design context for AI-driven color generation, including image-based generation with context.

 **Current State**
 Basic form in `templates/admin-page.php` has: